lindanielcan/Morse-Code-Converter/README.md

 Users can use the UI window to manipulate the data.<br />

 The site I got the api from is https://repat.github.io/morsecode-api/ <br />
-The icon picture is from www.flaticon.com and  is attributed by photo3idea_studio.
+The icon picture is from www.flaticon.com and  is attributed by photo3idea_studio.<br />

+In order to execute the program, you will just need to run main.py<br />
+program_demonstration.png demonstrates how the UI looks like.